All-Star Championship Wrestling: History

 The organization was formed by Ronnie Garvin, Bob Roop, Bob Orton, Jr. and Boris Malenko after leaving Southeastern Championship Wrestling.
 They began plans to run opposition against NWA promoter Ron Fuller in the spring of 1979.
 A major source of friction were creative differences and backstage politics involving the promoter's brother, Robert Fuller, who was involved with SECW's office at the time.
 It was also suspected that Ron Fuller was stealing money from the talent.
 The incident which finally triggered the split occurred when Bob Roop and Ron Wright allegedly caught the ticket sellers stealing money from the gate at an SECW house show.
 After confronting Fuller, Roop was convinced they had been acting under the promoter's orders.

 A friend of Roop's from the NWA's Florida territory, Dick Slater, was staying at his home while recovering from an accidental gunshot wound.
 Roop had convinced Fuller to bring Slater into SECW, paying him an weekly $800 guarantee while injured, and personally loaned Slater an additional $1,000.
 Slater allegedly agreed to join Roop's group but secretly informed Florida promoter Eddie Graham who then warned Fuller about their plans to steal the Knoxville territory.
 Fuller confronted Roop who agreed to resign his position as booker.
 Fuller gave the position to Slater.
 This forced Roop and his partners to proceed earlier than they had planned.

 Garvin was involved in a storyline feud with Fuller over the NWA Southeastern Heavyweight Championship prior to the split.
 A week before his departure, Garvin won both the title and a boat owned by Fuller.
 He was supposed to lose the belt the following week, however, Garvin and his partners planned to run their first show instead.
 Garvin brought the title with him upon forming All-Star Championship Wrestling and continued making title defenses on All-Star and ICW shows.
 SECW did not acknowledge this and quietly purchased a new belt.
 In addition to winning the title, Garvin also won a boat owned by Fuller.
 This was part of a scripted storyline rather than a legitimate prize but Garvin kept the boat.
-The promoter brought Garvin to court in an effort to recover his property, however, Fuller lost the case rather than "expose the business" by admitting the match was pre-determined.
+The promoter brought Garvin to court in an effort to recover his property, however, Fuller lost the case.